Anamika-04/Placement-Prediction/README.txt

 This project aims to predict whether a student will get placed or not, based on 'Placement Data'.
-The data used is a small dummy data comprising of 215 rows and 14 columns like intermediate percentage, intermediate board, degree, degree percentage ets.
+The data used is a small dummy data comprising of 215 rows and 14 columns like intermediate percentage, intermediate board, degree, degree percentage etc.

 I loaded the dataset, checked and treated its missing values, cleaned and restructured the data.
 I used the label encoding technique to encode the categorical values & then standardized and normalized the data, hence making it ready for the modelling part.